Asian Longhorned Tick (Cattle Tick or Bush Tick) Haemaphysalis longicornis

 - Asian longhorned tick unlikely to contribute to Lyme disease transmission in the US

-- Asian longhorned tick can aquire and transmit Rocky Mountain spotted fever in the laboratory setting
+- Asian longhorned tick can acquire and transmit Rocky Mountain spotted fever in the laboratory setting

 Prevention for Pets and Livestock